 Cambridge Bilingualism Network works with different groups in the community, schools, and nurseries to share current linguistic research about multilingualism, build a network of researchers and practitioners and collaborate for the benefit of speakers of more than one language.
-Recently, I have run an ESRC IAA funded researcher-practitioner forum series on the connection between multilingualism and wellbeing.
+Take a look at our new website We Speak Multi for parents and antenatal practitioners, including a webinar recording.

 I enjoy talking about why language is fascinating in all sorts of contexts.
 The Cambridge Festival of Ideas is a feast of events for the mind, where I have given a talk about pragmatics and child development, and organised some Bilingualism Network events.
 In 2016, with colleagues we ran a day of talks and drop-in activities covering the breadth of linguistics, Language Detectives.